Dorothy Tarrant Fellowship

 A list of previous holders of the Dorothy Tarrant Fellowship is available here.

-It is hoped that Professor Ann Brysbaert (Leiden University) will take up her Fellowship at a future point.
+Professor Ann Brysbaert (Leiden University) took up her Fellowship September-October 2025.

 Institution